MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/retrieve-an-attributes-definition.md

 ---
-title: Workflow Samples - Retrieve an Attribute's Definition
+title: Workflow samples - Retrieve an attribute's definition
-sidebar_label: Retrieve an Attribute's Definition
+sidebar_label: Retrieve an attribute's definition
 description: This workflow sample demonstrates how to retrieve the definition of an attribute through the Modeling service.
 ---